-The Ten, as the locals called it, had resumed its usual level of bawdy good-naturedness; someone was playing a bright melody on the horrendously out-of-tune piano and for a worrying moment, it looked like a sing-along might break out.
+The Ten, as the locals called it, had resumed its usual level of bawdy good-naturedness; someone was playing a bright melody on the horrendously out-of-tune piano and for a worrying moment, it looked like the final fighter might start a sing-along might break out.
 Saul could deal with bar brawls and did so on a frequent basis.
-Toneless singing on the other hand…
+Toneless singing from the Calamity Canary on the other hand…

 His ears were saved.
-Nobody sang and the melody melted into background noise.
+The Canary thought better of it and the melody melted into background noise.

 Saul turned his attention to the final fighter, the one who had been at the centre of the short but effective tussle.
 He narrowed his eyes and was rewarded with a beaming smile.

-“Are you quite finished?
+“Are you quite finished, Calamity?
 Only I’ve generally found I get a better night in takings when my clientele ain’t passed out on the floor.”